The life of a freelancer can be an exciting one. You are able to choose your own hours, work from anywhere and your earnings aren’t capped.

-In this article, I will show you how to create excellent proposals so that you win more work.
+In this article, we’ll show you how to create excellent freelance proposals that win you more work.

 A proposal which is too long will simply not get read.
 It should be straight to the point and easy to read.
 Read it out loud to check that it flows nicely, and sounds convincing.

 One area freelancers fall short is making the proposal about themselves.

 Your client only cares about what you can do for them.
 It should answer 3 questions:

 State how your work will make a measurable difference to their business- whether that is more traffic, clients or revenue.
 You can back this up using results from previous clients.

 If you don’t have relevant work, you will need to place more emphasis on how your skills make you the best freelancer for the job.

 Why are you the best person to do this?